systemslab/popper-paper/paper/paper.md

 |   |-- paper.tex
 |    -- references.bib
 ```

-We say that an experiment is Popper-compliant (or that it has been
-"Popperized") if all of the following is available, either directly or
-by reference, in one single source-code repository: experiment code,
-experiment orchestration code, reference to data dependencies,
-parametrization of experiment, validation criteria and results.
-In
-other words, a popper repository contains all the dependencies for an
-article, including its manuscript.
-The structure of a Popper repo is
-simple, there are `paper/` and `experiments/` folders, and every
-experiment has a `datasets/` folder in it.

-An example paper project is shown in @Lst:dir.
-A paper repository is
-mainly composed of the article text and experiment orchestration
-logic.
-The actual code that gets executed by an experiment is not part
-of the repository.
-This, as well as any large datasets that are used
-as input to an experiment reside in their own repositories and are
-stored in the experiment folder of paper repository as references.

 With all these artifacts available, the reader can easily deploy an
 experiment or rebuild the article's PDF that might include new